RULES

 XII.
 RESCHEDULING OF MATCHES

-Matches are to be rescheduled only in the event of bad weather (rain, cold, or wind).
+Matches are to be rescheduled only in the event of bad weather or when there is an unscheduled public school closing.
+If the local authorities close the public schools

 XIII.
 FILING OF GRIEVANCES

 Any player may file a grievance.
-She should complete the Grievance Form and submit it to the Rules Committee Chairman within one week of the incident.
+She should send the information requested in the Grievance Form to her coordinator within one week of the incident.

 XIV.
 CONDUCT AND ETIQUETTE